IST356M001SP25/assignment-07-kailassrinii/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+Working on this web scraping assignment, I had challenges with the Python import system I kept getting lost in the directory.
+The menuitemextractor.py file had an import statement trying to access MenuItem from "code.menuitem" when it should have been importing directly from "menuitem" since both files were in the same directory.
+Even though I tried to fix this import problem, I had issues with file paths and correctly saving the CSV file to the expected location.